Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Inito vs Mira: Which Is Better?

 On the other hand, Mira confirmed successful ovulation 3 days earlier than Inito.
-While this is great information to know, knowing this information 3 days sooner doesn’t change anything you should be doing to conceive or avoid pregnancy since the days leading up to ovulation and ovulation day are the most important days.
+While this is great information to know, knowing this information 3 days sooner doesn’t change anything you should be doing to conceive since the days leading up to ovulation and ovulation day are the most important days.

-Unlike Mira, Inito does have the added benefit of testing for 4 hormones on a single test strip, since it also tests for FSH.
+Unlike Mira, Inito does have the added benefit of testing for 4 hormones on a single Fertility Strip, since it also tests for FSH.
 You do have the option to test FSH using the Mira Hormone Monitor, however, you’d need to purchase the FSH strips for an additional cost.
 Although, if fertility is your goal, I don’t really think this is a huge factor since LH, E3G, and PdG give you the info you really want.

 Want to try either of these devices?
 You can use my affiliate links/codes to obtain a discount!
 To try Mira or order discounted refill wands, use this link or enter code 2ALYSSA20 at checkout.
-To try Inito, use this link or enter code ALYSSA15 at checkout.
+To try Inito, use this link or enter code ALYSSAINITO at checkout.

 Other Popular Hormone Marker Tests